 Article VI.
 Meetings of the Society

-1. The regular meetings of the Society shall be held on the second Thursday of September, November, January, March, and May.
-The meeting in May shall be designated the annual meeting.
-The Board of Directors may change the date of any meeting provided two weeks’ notice is given to all the members.
+- An annual meeting of the Society shall be held on the second Thursday of May.
+The Board of Directors may change the date of the annual meeting provided two weeks’ notice is given to all the members.